Thangaikkor Geetham: Plot

 Soolakaruppan is forced to abandon his education at a young age to care for his younger sister, Sudha.
 Unable to rely on their alcoholic father and abusive stepmother, he leaves home with Sudha in search of a better life.
 Soolakaruppan takes on various odd jobs to support them and eventually secures work at a factory.

 A strong believer in justice, Soolakaruppan often confronts wrongdoing, leading to frequent clashes with his boss and the boss's son.
 Despite these difficulties, he remains determined that Sudha completes her college education.

 While at college, Sudha falls in love with Babu, a dancer, but distances herself upon realising his true womanising nature.
 Meanwhile, Inspector Harichandran, who values education and disapproves of dowry, hopes to marry a poor but educated woman.
 However, his aunt and uncle insist on finding a wealthy bride for him.

 Soolakaruppan arranges Sudha's marriage to Harichandran, but his family demands a hefty dowry without Harichandran's knowledge.
 At the last moment, Soolakaruppan's boss sabotages his efforts, preventing him from securing the money.
 In desperation, Soolakaruppan arranges the wedding using fake jewellery.

 Sudha marries Harichandran, but conceals the truth to avoid complications.
 Soon after, Soolakaruppan's boss frames him for crimes he did not commit, forcing Harichandran to arrest his brother-in-law.
 The fake jewellery is also discovered, and Babu reappears, blackmailing Sudha with her past.

 Soolakaruppan overcomes immense obstacles to protect Sudha's marriage and ensure she can live happily with Harichandran.

 Production

 Thangaikkor Geetham is the debut for Anand Babu as an actor.
-The dubbing voice for Babu was given by S. N. Surendar.
+The dubbing voice for him was given by S. N. Surendar.
 The song "Idhu Rathri Neram" was shot at K. R. Vijaya's garden.
 The final length of the film was 4878 m.